John-Abbott-College/6P3-Notes/assignments/reterminal-control-center/index.md

 ---
-title: "(DRAFT) A1: reTerminal Control Center"
+title: "A1: reTerminal Control Center"
 description: |
   Creating a prototype reTerminal with connected devices.
 date: 2026-03-13